inaki-ibarra/vscode-daily-notes/README.md

 2. Type **VSCode Daily Notes** in search box
 3. Click **Install**

+## Contributing
+- Pull requests are welcome for features and bug fixes
+- Feel free to create issues when you encounter problems

 ## License
 The extension is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).